owen-it/laravel-auditing.com/docs/guide/community/why-laravel-auditing.md

 - **Easy to use**: The package is easy to install and configure, with a simple API that makes it easy to audit your models with just a few lines of code.

 - **Notifications**: The Events system in Laravel Auditing allows you to trigger custom actions or notifications based on specific audit events.
 This can be particularly useful for keeping track of critical changes or responding to potential security issues.

+- **Scalable**: With the ability to mark and filter audit logs, Laravel Auditing is well-suited for large applications with many audit records.
+Additionally, its Events system provides a simple observer pattern implementation, allowing you to subscribe and listen to audit events, which can be useful for triggering custom actions or notifications based on specific audit events.

 ## Features